What NOT to Do at an RV Campground

 1. Refrain from knocking on another RVer’s door.

-A dated but still very relevant thread on iRV2, the top online RV forum community, lists RVers’ thoughts regarding knocking on someone’s door.
+An older but still very relevant thread on iRV2, the top online RV forum community, lists RVers’ thoughts regarding knocking on someone’s door.
 The RVing community is synonymous with friendly folks.
 Is it a faux pas to knock on another RVer’s door just to chit-chat, maybe borrow some flour, or let them know their car lights were left on?
 How about when to knock?
 Is there a good time and a wrong time to talk to your RV neighbors?

 The responses varied slightly, but most participants said it’s not a good idea to knock on someone’s door, save for an emergency.